Caitlan Coleman, American woman released with her family in Pakistan: Who is she?

 American Caitlan Coleman, her Canadian husband Joshua Boyle and their three children were all released last week in Pakistan, after spending five years held by the militant Haqqani network, which has ties to the Taliban.

-President Donald Trump said in a statement that the U.S. and Pakistani governments worked together and "secured the release of the Boyle-Coleman family from captivity in Pakistan."
+President Trump said in a statement last week that the U.S. and Pakistani governments worked together and "secured the release of the Boyle-Coleman family from captivity in Pakistan."

 "Today they are free," Trump said of the family, calling it "a positive moment for our country's relationship with Pakistan."